acts-project/acts/docs/plugins/geant4.md

 Converting physical volumes into {class}`Acts::Surface` objects that represent sensitive detector elements, is done via the {class}`Acts::Geant4DetectorSurfaceFactory`.
 This helper class allows to select volumes from the Geant4 geometry and convert them either into pairs of {class}`Acts::Geant4DetectorElement` and {class}`Acts::Surface` objects in case of sensitive elements, or simnply surfaces objects into case of passive surfaces.

-The selection is hereby done by providing one ore more {class}`Acts::IGeant4PhysicalVolumeSelector` objects to the surface factory.
+The selection is hereby done by providing one or more {class}`Acts::IGeant4PhysicalVolumeSelector` objects to the surface factory.

 Possible implementations of this type of conversions can be seen in the corresponding unit test `ActsUnitTestGeant4DetectorSurfaceFactory`